Exploration of Interpretability Techniques for Deep COVID-19 Classification using Chest X-ray Images: Results

-\textit{COVID-19, pneumonia and viral pneumonia:} Based on the fact that COVID-19 is a subset of viral pneumonia, the focus of this section is centralized on the interpretability comparison of the models for these three pathologies.
-The interpretability techniques reported that different networks focused on different areas for the same CXR image for predicting each of the diseases.
-It was observed that the focus area of DenseNet161 for COVID-19 was explicitly different from the one for pneumonia and viral pneumonia.
-However, InceptionResNetV2 and InceptionV3 emphasized on a similar area (different focus areas for each model) for all three pathologies.
-Furthermore, ResNet18 and ResNet34 targeted the lung region for COVID-19 and viral pneumonia but differed for pneumonia.
+Based on the fact that COVID-19 is a subset of viral pneumonia, the focus of this section is centralised on the interpretability comparison of the models for these three pathologies.
+Interpretability techniques reported that different networks focused on different areas for the same CXR image to predict each of the diseases.
+It was observed that the focus area of DenseNet161 for COVID-19 was explicitly different from that for pneumonia and viral pneumonia.
+However, InceptionResNetV2 and InceptionV3 emphasised a similar area (different focus areas for each model) for the three pathologies.
+Furthermore, ResNet18 and ResNet34 targeted the lung region for COVID-19 and viral pneumonia, but differed for pneumonia.
 Fig~\ref{fig:Compare_AllModelsOcclusion} exhibits the mentioned findings.